 Welcome to Year 5.

-Mrs Ing and Mrs Pietersen are the job share class teachers for Year 5.
-Mrs Ing works in Year 5 on Monday, Tuesday and Wednesday and Mrs Pietersen works on Thursday and Friday.
+Mr Harverson is the class teacher for year five.
 Now we are getting nearer to the top of the school we have lots of work to do this year but it will also be plenty of fun.

 Full kits are needed on both days with long hair tied back and no jewellery.
-Trainers and tracksuits can be worn for outside PE as the weather gets colder.
+Trainers and tracksuits can be worn for outside PE during the colder weather.
 Any colour, any style is fine.

-This should look familiar as all of the children have stuck a copy into their homework books.
+As the homework tasks are completed, children can bring them in to sticky into their homework books.
 They can be completed in any order and returned for the teacher to look at, at any time.

 Spellings are personalised for each child and they will bring home a set of 10 'tricky' words to practise.
 As they begin to learn their spelling, we are asking you to test them on a regular basis and tick each word that they spell correctly.
 We ask that children spell each word correctly on 10 separate occasions.
 Once they have done this, the spelling is likely to be in their long-term memory.
 Please then sign off each word until the entire sheet is completed and they can bring it in for a sticker and a new sheet.